WillCodeForCats/tekmar-packetserv/README.md

 - RS232 Serial Port or a USB to Serial adapter
 - RS232 Serial to IP converter for Socket or RFC2217

-Note: Gateway 486 IS NOT compatible because it is cloud-only.
+Important: This App can only be used with the Gateway 482.
+The touchscreen Gateway 486 IS NOT compatible because it doesn't have a local API.

 ## Installation